CtrlAltLilith/openbox/README.md

 * Removed default themes and replaced with Joy and Box by [owl4ce](https://github.com/owl4ce/yao)
+* lexecute (jwtrhs) `<separator lexecute="date +%T" \>`

+>Simply add a lexecute attribute to any tag in your menu.xml file that usually has a label tag.
+The value of the lexecute attribute should be a shell command or location of a script file (just like pipe menus), the results of which will take the place of the tag's original label.

 * rounded corners with configurable bottom.
 (JJMorton) `<cornerRadius>8</cornerRadius>`